Policy version: 2026-02-13

 | Disclosures and other activities necessary to comply with legal and regulatory obligations that apply to our business, e.g. to record and demonstrate evidence of your consents where relevant | To comply with our legal and regulatory obligations |

-| Marketing our services to existing and former customers | For our legitimate interests, i.e. to promote our business to existing and former customers See‘Marketing’ below for further information |
+| Marketing our services to existing and former customers | For our legitimate interests, i.e. to promote our business to existing and former customers See ‘Marketing’ below for further information |

-| To share your personal data with members of our group and third parties that will or may take control or ownership of some or all of our business (and professional advisors acting on our or their behalf) in connection with a significant corporate transaction or restructuring, including a merger, acquisition, asset sale, initial public offering or in the event of our insolvency In such cases information will be anonymised where possible and only shared where necessary | Depending on the circumstances:
+| To share your personal data with members of our group and third parties that will or may take control or ownership of some or all of our business (and professional advisors acting on our or their behalf) in connection with a significant corporate transaction or restructuring, including a merger, acquisition, asset sale, initial public offering or in the event of our insolvency.
+In such cases information will be anonymised where possible and only shared where necessary | Depending on the circumstances:

 |